Skip to content

 Comment

-This exercise complements kaikyaku and develops flexibility in the posterior chain of the legs.
+This exercise complements kaikyaku and develops flexibility in the back of the legs.